ikelaiah/threadsafecollections-fp/docs/ThreadSafeCollections.Dictionary.md

 Default bucket count is 16.
 Capacity is rounded to a power of two and is at least 4.

 For `string` and `integer` keys, the default constructor selects a built-in hash path.
-For custom key types, provide both a hash function and an equality comparer.
+Default key equality uses `Generics.Defaults.TEqualityComparer<TKey>.Default`, so managed keys such as separately allocated equal strings compare semantically.
+For custom key types, provide both a hash function and an equality comparer when the RTL default is not the desired contract.

 ```pascal
 type